stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 # DSK #

-The experimentation architecture utilizes two orchestrators: Docker Swarm and Kubernetes (DSK).
+The experimentation architecture utilizes two container orchestration platforms: Docker Swarm (a.k.a.
+Swarm) and Kubernetes (collectively, SK).

 Docker Swarm, by default, prioritizes isolation between containers.
 This is construed by some to represent higher security.